fkaduk/kobodeck/CONTRIBUTING.md

  6. edit the [tag on Gitlab][], copy-paste the changelog entry and attach the signed binaries

- 7. if you are happy with the release, update the README file to point to the new tag

-The latter step was adopted after the builds broke without me noticing, which broke the download links.
+We were previously keeping the download links pointing at the above tag in the past, because builds broke without me noticing, which broke the download links.
+But this quickly became impractical and way too error prone, so we just link to the latest build now.

  [Semantic Versioning]: http://semver.org/
  [tag on Gitlab]: https://gitlab.com/anarcat/wallabako/tags